By Bazilius Emmanuel – Art in Tanzania internship

 TANZANIAN ENVIRONMENT

-The environment of Tanzania includes its’ land and marine surfaces which covers approximately kilometer squares 947.303.
-That also includes its’ natural resources endowment found in Tanzania mainland and Tanzanian Islands.
+The environment of Tanzania includes its’ land and marine surfaces, which cover approximately kilometre squares 947.303.
+That also includes its’ natural resources endowment found in Tanzania’s mainland and Tanzanian Islands.

-As our discussion focuses on the environment in Tanzania, we need also to get insights about different things which form the whole environment of Tanzania.
+As our discussion focuses on the environment in Tanzania, we also need to get insights into the different things that form Tanzania’s climate.

-Below are major components of Tanzania’s environment including its’ natural resources:
+Below are significant components of Tanzania’s environment, including its’ natural resources:

 (a) Population, which is approximated at 56.
 3 million by 2018

-(b) Water bodies, which covers 6.49% of whole Tanzania land.
+(b) Water bodies, which cover 6.49% of the whole of Tanzania’s land.
 These water bodies include;

-(ii) More than 20 lakes include Victoria, Tanganyika, Nyasa, Rukwa and Natron among others.
+(ii) More than 20 lakes include Victoria, Tanganyika, Nyasa, Rukwa and Natron.

 (iv) Natural ponds and artificial lakes

-(e) Seven Historical Sites includes Kilwa Kisiwani, Mbozimeteorite and Olduvai Gorge & Laetoli among others
+(e) Seven Historical Sites include Kilwa Kisiwani, Mbozimeteorite and Olduvai Gorge & Laetoli, among others

-(f) Islands includes Saanane island National Park, Zanzibar island, Pangani town and Ukerewe island
+(f) Islands include Saanane Island National Park, Zanzibar Island, Pangani town and Ukerewe island

 (i) Cave, Gorges and Rocks like Amboni cave, Kalambofalls, Nyombe region, Nyumba Nitu Natural forests and Kaporogwe falls